 Where Australia Stands in the Global Data Jungle

-Optus recently announced its expansion intentions for its 4G network in Canberra through the use of its securing of the 1,800MHz spectrum at the auction of the Australian Communications and Media Authority (ACMA) earlier on this year.
-The telco spent AU$196 million at the February auction of the 1,800MHz spectrum.
-Vodafone has followed in the steps of Optus by upgrading its network at 84 sites in Canberra with its 1,800MHz spectrum.
+Optus recently announced its expansion intentions for its 4G network in Canberra, through the use the 1,800MHz spectrum it secured at the auction of the Australian Communications and Media Authority (ACMA) auction, earlier on this year.
+The telco spent a total of AU$196 million.
+Vodafone has followed in the steps of Optus by upgrading its network at 84 Canberra sites with its 1,800MHz spectrum.

 The portion of the 700MHz spectrum that was auctioned in 2013 by ACMA is used for extra 4G mobile broadband covering long distances.